 Start the form with a section where the client can provide contact information.
-Contact information includes house phone, cell phones and email.
+Contact information includes house phone, cell phones, and email.
 This way you will have multiple ways to get a hold of the client when needed.
-Include an area for the client to tell you how they want to be contacted in the event the cleaning needs to be rescheduled or in the case of emergency.
+Include an area for the client to tell you how they want to be contacted in the event the cleaning needs to be rescheduled or in the case of an emergency.

 Next, include a section where you collect basic information about the house.
-Ask questions such as how many bedrooms are in the home, how many bathrooms, and what kind of flooring is through out the home.
+Ask questions such as how many bedrooms are in the home, how many bathrooms, and what kind of flooring is throughout the home.
 Having information about the house will give you a better idea of what cleaning supplies you will need to bring into the home.

-Include a question on where central garbage can is located.
+Include a question on where the central garbage can is located.
 You will be collecting trash in the house and will need to know where to put it.
 Is it in the garage or on the side of the house?

 3. Customer Policies

 The purpose of the Customer Policy document is to set boundaries for the homeowner/client.
 This document should eliminate surprises or questions in the future.
-For example, if a hurricane comes through your area, your client should know a head of time what to expect from you and your cleaners.
+For example, if a hurricane comes through your area, your client should know ahead of time what to expect from you and your cleaners.

 Having the Customer Policy document will help to create a long and happy relationship between you and the customer.

-Items to include in your customer polices.
+Items to include in your customer policies.

-- Lock out policies.
+- Lockout policies.
 What will happen if cleaners are not able to get into a home, and how you will treat that.
-Will there be a fee charged after so many lock outs, etc?
+Will there be a fee charged after so many lockouts, etc?

 - Damage and Breakage policies.
 Accidents happen, your new client knows that, tell them how situations like these will be addressed.
 My customer policy also had the following ‘We request that all valuable, irreplaceable, collectible, or heirloom items (whether monetarily or sentimentally valued) be stored and/or not cleaned by our team’.
 Tell them how long they have to report any incidents.

 - Inclement weather policies.
 Depending on where you live, you may experience inclement weather from time to time.
-In Florida our inclement weather included Hurricanes and Tropical Storms.
+In Florida, our inclement weather included Hurricanes and Tropical Storms.
 Those of you living up north, have to worry about snow and ice.
-Provide information on what will happen if your cleaners can not drive to services a home.
+Provide information on what will happen if your cleaners can not drive to service a home.
 Let the client know how you will contact them to reschedule.